 Nutrition Information:Yield: 10 Serving Size: 2 tablespoons

 Verdict: Love this tasty dressing!
-It’s my go-to for taco salads (my recipe is coming soon!), but it’s great on so many different salads.
+It’s my go-to for taco salad, but it’s great on so many different salads.

 Husband’s take: Ben loves the taco salad I make with this.
 Not sure if he’s ever had it on anything else…